wei-efrei-2k17/wei-efrei-2k17.github.io/api.md

 }
 ```

-?> This route is the only one to be accessible without an api_token
+?> This route is accessible without an api_token

 ## User API

 To get current user data just use this route:
 `GET /api/v1/user`

-This will return smothing like that :
+This will return smothing like that:
 ``` json
 {
     "id": 1,